datduong/stylegan2-ada-MorphNF1/README.md

 You can also [download our pretrained model](https://drive.google.com/drive/folders/1E_X_G4JkEH6BzTG0DWLxOjnr3J7cgT6V?usp=sharing) and then run image generation and morphing like in the video below.
 There are 2 models:
   - Model trained on early/intermediate/late NF1 condition.
   - Model trained on ML NF1 HMI IP MA TSC and Other conditions.
   - Video shows where to put pre-trained model and generate images.
 Here I choose to download the model into the folder in the folder `Example/EarlyInterLateNF1Model`.
-The script used is `MorphMixNF1/MorphNF1.sh`.
+After you download the pre-trained model, the script used to generate fake images is `MorphMixNF1/MorphNF1.sh`.
 Please note, you may need to [change model path here](https://github.com/datduong/stylegan2-ada-MorphNF1/blob/master/MorphMixNF1/MorphNF1.sh#L21).

 [![asciicast](https://asciinema.org/a/416807.svg)](https://asciinema.org/a/416807)

-<script id="asciicast-416807" src="https://asciinema.org/a/416807.js" async></script>
 ## (Original readme) StyleGAN2 with adaptive discriminator augmentation (ADA)<br>&mdash; Official TensorFlow implementation

 ![Teaser image](./docs/stylegan2-ada-teaser-1024x252.png)